Try this Ciabatta bread recipe! It’s so easy, and hands off you’ll be making rustic bakery-style bread at home in no time flat.

 Tips for Making Ciabatta

-- sift your flour before scooping it to get the most accurate measurement possible
+- lighten your flour before scooping it to get the most accurate measurement possible

 - do not let this over prove, doubled in size is where you want to work from